Villavu/Simba/Doc/sphinx/mmlref/ocr.rst

         // NOTE THAT IT ALSO HAS TO BE THE SAME COLOUR
         // UPTEXT IN THIS CASE.
         // I'm still not sure if this is a good idea or not.
-        // Perhaos it should match *any* uptext colour. if (bmp.fastgetpixel(x,y) = bmp.fastgetpixel(x+1,y+1) ) then
+        // Perhaps it should match *any* uptext colour. if (bmp.fastgetpixel(x,y) = bmp.fastgetpixel(x+1,y+1) ) then
           continue;